Written by Business Expert Wale Ameen

 Professional Call Features

-RingCentral offers a wide variety of communication features that are available to choose from.
+RingCentral offers a wide variety of communication features to choose from.
 Some of the features that would be most appealing to laundromat owners include call forwarding, hold music, a virtual receptionist (to answer FAQ’s), call logging, messaging alerts, and more.

 There are four different pricing plans to choose from with RingCentral’s phone system.
 Whether you want a basic package or a more advanced one, there are options to suit your needs.
 Click here to get a quote from RingCentral for your specific business needs.